siannopollo/blog/source/_posts/2018-01-08-dusting-off-the-blog.markdown

 comments: true
 categories: blog-reboot crptocurrency monero bitcoin
 ---
-Yet again, another person drags out their old blog from the depths of the interwebs and proclaims: "I'm going to start using this thing again!"
+Yet again somebody drags out their old blog from the depths of the interwebs and proclaims: "I'm going to start using this thing again!"

 <!--more-->